-In the two years since it was launched by Prime Minister Erna Solberg, The Explorer has grown to feature over 365 solutions to some of the world’s most pressing climate and environmental challenges.
+In the two years since it was launched by Prime Minister Erna Solberg, The Explorer has grown to feature over 400 solutions to some of the world’s most pressing climate, environmental and sustainability challenges.

 At the end of 2020, an internal survey shows that one in four Norwegian companies featured on The Explorer have made new business connections via the platform.

-Read on to discover how green technology from Norway is gaining international recognition with the help of The Explorer.
+Read on to discover how sustainable solutions from Norway are gaining international recognition with the help of The Explorer.

 Norwegian company SpillTech is on a mission to clean up the ports and rivers of the world.